Portfolio manager’s Letter August 2005

 I listened to an audio version of the book and the last disk contained an interview with the author.
 The interview was interesting and provided Eichenwald’s perspective on the nature and causes of performance fraud at new economy companies.

-When asked if the government was doing a good job and what were the chances that the proper legislation would be able to prevent a recurrence of the behavior that destroyed Enron, Ecihenwald said that this was “a folly that we were all but certain to see again.
-You cannot pass a law that is going to keep people from robbing banks.”
+When asked if the government was doing a good job and what were the chances that the proper legislation would be able to prevent a recurrence of the behavior that destroyed Enron, Eichenwald said that this was “a folly that we were all but certain to see again.
+You cannot pass a law that is going to keep people from robbing banks”.
+Or from unintended consequences.

 He said that the regulators were always fighting the last war and that in his experience there was, ” … a never ending supply of corporate executives who when confronted with the rigors of the market place, when confronted with the reality that their business plans were failing, or that they were not going to make the amount of money that they wanted to make, would decide to cheat, to make their way around the rules, and decide to misrepresent their companies performance.”

-Ecihenwald explained that he had been given a temporary assignment in 1987 to cover a story about management corruption and that now almost twenty years later that temporary assignment was still going strong.
+Eichenwald explained that he had been given a temporary assignment in 1987 to cover a story about management corruption and unintended consequences.
+Now, almost twenty years later, that temporary assignment was still going strong.
 He does not expect to run out of material any time soon.
-But the most valuable insight came when he was asked where he expected find bad behavior in the future.
+But the most valuable insight came when he was asked where he expected to find bad behavior in the future.

 “The only thing that is sure is that it will occur in some fast growing sector.
 You don’t find major fraud in a slow growing steel mill; you find it in the high tech wonder-boys, or at the fast growing health care centers.